|Value||Eligibility||Open date||Close date|

 c.
 Applicants may be required to attend an interview.

 a.
-A successful undergraduate applicant will receive $6,000 per annum for up to four years, subject to satisfactory academic performance.
+An undergraduate recipient will receive $6,000 per annum for up to four years, subject to satisfactory academic performance.

 b.
-A successful postgraduate applicant will receive $25,000 per annum for up to 1.5 years, subject to satisfactory academic performance.
+A postgraduate recipient will receive $25,000 per annum for up to 1.5 years, subject to satisfactory academic performance.

 c.
 For a coursework student, the annual payment will be made in two equal instalments after the census date of each semester.